• Skip to primary navigation

 Burrata Caprese is our decadent spin on traditional caprese, which calls for water mozzarella.
 This caprese salad features buttery burrata and a ripe juicy tomatoes.
 The balsamic glaze adds a rich, umami-packed flavor that ties all of the ingredients together.
 The combination is sweet, salty, and mouthwatering.

-About this Burrata Caprese Recipe
+Why You'll Love this Burrata Caprese Recipe

 • Taste - The combination of ripe tomatoes, buttery burrata, and balsamic dressing is rich yet perfectly balanced.